-Since then, he has failed to return to his home in Glenfuir Court, or make contact with his family or friends.
+He was last seen in the High Station Road area of Falkirk around 11pm on Friday, 10 February, 2017 and failed to return to his home in Glenfuir Court, Falkirk, or make contact with his family or friends.

-George was subsequently reported missing to police on Monday, February 13.
-Since then officers have conducted extensive inquiries to trace his whereabouts.
+George was subsequently reported missing to police on Monday, 13 February, 2017.
+Since then, officers have conducted extensive inquiries to trace his whereabouts.

-Both uniform and CID officers have been deployed, along with the Police Scotland Marine Unit and helicopter.
-A media and poster appeal has also been launched across all Police Scotland channels.
+Both uniform and CID officers were deployed, alongside the Police Scotland Marine Unit and helicopter.
+A media and poster appeal was launched across all Police Scotland channels.

-George is described as white, 5ft 8ins tall with thinning hair on top and longer hair at the back and sides.
-George is believed to be wearing a green tammy hat, black jacket, long cardigan, blue and white checked shirt, black jeans and khaki-coloured trainers.
+George is described as white, 5ft 8ins tall, with thinning hair on top and longer hair at the back and sides.
+He is believed to have been wearing a green tammy hat, black jacket, long cardigan, blue and white checked shirt, black jeans and khaki-coloured trainers.

-Those with information regarding George’s whereabouts is asked to contact Police Scotland on 101.
+Those with information regarding George’s whereabouts are asked to contact Detective Constable C820 Graeme Heeps at Police Scotland via 101.